chadananda/sacred-traditions_old/README.md

 # serve with hot reload at localhost:1844
 $ npm run dev

-# build for production and launch server
+# build for production and push to "ghpages" branch on Github (hosted at https://sacred-traditions.org)
 $ npm run deploy

 ```